directus/directus/readme.md

 ### Community

-* **[Slack](https://directus.chat)** — Come join over a thousand members discussing the future of Directus.
+* **[Slack](https://directus.chat)** — Come join over 1,600 members discussing the future of Directus.
 Our helpful members are also quick to offer advice for simple questions you may have while getting started.
 * **[Twitter](https://twitter.com/directus)** — Follow us on Twitter to be the first to hear about product updates, see sneak peeks of new features, and vote on polls regarding the future of our platform.

 ### GitHub Tickets